Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

     Returns ``true`` if the operation succeeded, or ``false`` if at least one argument was invalid.

+`saveMenuPosition`_
+    Saves the menu's position and size information to the Morrowind.ini file.
+This may only be called on top-level parents.
+Note that most menus save their position automatically.

 `setPropertyBool`_
     Sets a property value with ``prop`` as the property key.
 Properties are named variables attached to an element.
 Gets a property value with ``propName`` as the property key.
 Morrowind uses these to bind variables to the UI.
 Useful for element class-specific properties.